 Let’s Start With What is a GFCI Outlet?

 GFCI stands for Ground Fault Circuit Interrupter.
 These are also referred to as GFIs, or Ground Fault Interrupters.
 A GFCI precisely monitors the balance of electrical current moving through a circuit.
 If the power goes where it shouldn’t, like in a short, the GFCI immediately cuts off the electricity.

 A GFCI prevents fatal electrical shocks through the elimination of sustained current draw when a short occurs.
-This is very different from Arc Fault circuit breakers or Arc Fault Circuit Interrupters (AFCI) which track down and disable slow electrical “leaks” like those incurred from puncturing a wire in a bedroom wall.
+This is very different from arc fault circuit breakers or outlets like the Leviton AFCI receptacles.
+These track down and disable slow electrical “leaks” like those incurred from puncturing a wire in a bedroom wall.

 About Ground Faults

 In and near the home, ground faults most commonly occur around water or moisture.
 Water and electricity do not mix, and there are many places in the home and outside where the two exist in close proximity.

 All switches, sockets, breakers, and circuits for those rooms and areas of the home should be GFCI-protected for your family’s safety.
 What is a GFCI outlet?
 It may be the very thing that keeps your family safe in the event of a tragic electrical mishap.

 A ground fault represents any electric path between a source of current and a grounded surface.
 A ground fault occurs when AC current “leaks” and escapes to the ground.
 How this occurs is significant.
 If your body provides a path to the ground for this leakage, you could be injured, burned, severely shocked, or electrocuted.
 Since water conducts electricity so well, ground faults occur more frequently in areas near water.
 Water provides a conduit for electricity to “escape” and find an alternate path to the ground.

 While you may have come here asking what is a GFCI outlet, there are actually three basic types of GFCI devices: